 Racing members are active in Cyclocross, Training Rides, Track Racing, Time Trials, Road Racing, Mountain Biking and Ultra Distance Events.
 Both racing and non-racing members take part in sportives, club rides, club nights, touring and other social events.
 We aim to cater for all levels of ability from complete novices to experienced cyclists of any age.

 The club provides a full calendar of racing events on the road through our affiliations to the Cycling Time Trial Council (CTT) and British Cycling as well as LVRC races.
 During the summer we organise weekly evening time trials on local courses over varying distances between 5 and 25 miles.
 At the weekends, members participate in club rides, sportives, road races and open time trials.

 Club racing activity is frequently reported in the local press, especially when Worcester St Johns riders are in action on local courses and in open events.

 Our most popular activities, are weekly club rides.
-Members meet on Saturdays, Sundays and Wednesdays for rides of varying speeds and distances (see below for more details).
+Members meet on Saturdays, Sundays and Wednesdays for rides of varying speeds and distances (see the club runs page for more details).